Improving Visual Object Tracking through Visual Prompting: Conclusion

 \section{Conclusion}

-We introduce a promptable generic visual object tracker leveraging knowledge from foundation models like CLIP~\cite{CLIP} and DINOv2~\cite{DINOv2}.
-The proposed \emph{Prompt Generation Network} (PGN) and \emph{Relation Modeling} (RM) modules render the tracker promptable.
-Our method leverages CLIP for zero-shot knowledge transfer.
-The visual prompt can be automatically generated through RM and PGN and refined online by CLIP, guiding the tracker to focus more on the target indicated by the visual prompt.
-We also extend PiVOT using the frozen ViT backbone from DINOv2 for feature extraction. which reduces inductive bias and computational costs while still achieving performance improvements without fine-tuning the large ViT backbone with tracking data.
-We conduct a comprehensive experimental validation and analysis of PiVOT on several challenging datasets, revealing enhanced tracking performance.
+We introduce PiVOT, a promptable generic visual object tracker that leverages knowledge from foundation models, including CLIP~\cite{CLIP} and DINOv2~\cite{DINOv2}.
+The proposed prompt initialization mechanism, Prompt Generation Network, and Relation Modeling modules enable the tracker to incorporate visual prompts from the foundation model.
+PiVOT exploits CLIP for zero-shot knowledge transfer, where visual prompts are automatically generated by the aforementioned modules and further refined online by CLIP to guide the tracker toward the target of interest.
+We further extend PiVOT by adopting the frozen ViT backbone from DINOv2 for feature extraction, thereby reducing inductive bias and computational cost while improving performance without fine-tuning the large ViT backbone on tracking data.
+Comprehensive experiments and analyses on several challenging benchmarks demonstrate that PiVOT consistently improves tracking performance.

 \begin{IEEEbiography}[{ }] {Shih-Fang Chen} is a PhD candidate in the Department of Computer Science at National Yang Ming Chiao Tung University, Taiwan.
 He received an MS degree in Computer Science and Engineering from Yuan Ze University, Taiwan, in 2020 and a BS degree from the Department of Computer Science and Information Engineering at Chaoyang University of Technology, Taiwan, in 2017.
 Since June 2020, he has been an honorary member of the Phi Tau Phi Scholastic Honor Society.
 His research primarily focuses on computer vision and deep learning. \end{IEEEbiography}